 He holds degrees in Industrial Engineering and MS, Design Science, and has completed advanced studies in Resource Management and Policy.

-Katheriin is the co-director of Geekend, and helps put on programs and events for entrepreneurs.
-Before joining The Creative Coast, Inc. she worked and studied in England, Poland, Singapore, Indonesia and Estonia.
+Katheriin is a part of team Geekend, and helps craft programs and events for entrepreneurs.
+Before landing in Savannah for a year-long internship program with CIEE. she worked and studied in England, Poland, Singapore, Indonesia and Estonia.

 A social anthropologist by training, Katheriin has a keen interest in community empowerment and entrepreneurship.
-When not cheering on local startups and social entrepreneurs, she likes to plot the eventual execution of one of her own business ideas.
+When not cheering on entrepreneurs, she likes to plot the eventual execution of one of her own business ideas.
 Besides her entrepreneurialism, Katheriin prides herself on her relentless curiosity, willingness to learn and relearn, unyielding kindness and on diving in headfirst.

 A nationally touring performing artist, instructor, and speaker, Paul Miller's boundless energy and improvisational comedy engages audiences of all ages.
 In 1999, he founded Flow Circus with a mission to promote active learning and play through the juggling arts.
 Flow Circus has partnered with hundreds of educational organizations to conduct skill based programs that encourage self-directed learning, build resiliency, and foster a growth mindset.
 In 2014, Paul co-founded Skoyz Wellness with this same model of experiential learning to create productive individuals, strong teams, and a culture of innovation for companies.